BA (Hons) Placement year available

 Our Employability and Careers Service offers a range of expert advice and support to build your unique professional profile, including tailored career appointments, advice on writing your CV, and help to complete job applications.
 You’ll have 24/7 access to the Careers Centre, our comprehensive online digital resource, which empowers you to start building a Personal Career Development Plan from the very start.
 Design your future at ARU.

-Apply now for BA (Hons) Criminology and Policing
+Apply for Criminology and Policing

 Life in Cambridge